ilg-physics-ucsb/physics6-manual/6AL/lab1.md

 In the table on the right the variables are not clearly described.
 Even if you could determine what the two columns represent, there is no way for you to know the units.
 Is it seconds and millimeters?
 Hours and nanometers?
 Years and feet?

 Your goal with a table, is to communicate what you did as simply as possible to those reading your report.
-For this class, that means your TA who will be grading your report.
-If you are clear in your thoughts and your tables, it is more likely your TA will be able to understand any mistakes you make.
-This will allow them to provide better feedback, and maybe even take off less points.
-If your TA can't follow what you did, they are more likely to take off points.
+For this class, that means your TA, who will be grading your report.
+If you are clear in your thoughts and your tables, it is more likely that your TA will be able to understand any mistakes you make.
+This will allow them to provide better feedback, and maybe even take off fewer points.
+If your TA can&rsquo;t follow what you did, they are more likely to take off points.

 # How to make a proper graph
 Graphs help us visualize the **relationship between two variables**: the independent variable (on the x-axis) and the dependent variable (on the y-axis).
 If you are unfamiliar with these terms, take note of their definitions below: